wyanTAMU/co-design/README.md

 # Co-Parametric Design

-Collaborative design system integrating Autodesk Forge Viewer, Dynamo, and Grasshopper through Flux
+This is an example project integrating Autodesk Forge Viewer, Dynamo, and Grasshopper through Flux for demonstrating the idea of collaborative parametric design.

 ## Description